“Treat Yo Self!” – Parks & Recreation

 Cloud Landing Zones enable you to interact with your cloud environment more flexibly and effectively than you could by running a single shared account.
 Once you have your Landing Zone environment ready to go, you can start setting your team up to fail (better).

 “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.” – Samuel Beckett, Worstward Ho

-Software development is all about experimentation and failure.
+As a software consulting company, we embrace the fact that software development is a lot about experimentation and failure.
 However, successful software development allows for controlled experimentation and fast failure.
 Documentation for software is rarely kept evergreen, and tutorials only lay so much groundwork.
 You need to try things out yourself to see if they’ll work the way you want.
 However, just failing is not useful, you need to fail fast and learn from those failures to keep moving forward.

 To “fail better”, you need to establish two things:

 - A cultural norm wherein failure is always communicated as a learning opportunity, making a safe space for your team to openly and honestly talk about failures.

 - A process to create semi-isolated environments that can be created and destroyed without fear of affecting any other ongoing work.